 Purpose: To provide transit planning assistance to support the improvement of public transit includes the transit facility update; route mapping services; graphic, GIS, and publishing services for the Macon Transit Authority.
 The MPO updated the

-Previous Work: This is an ongoing planning/ technical task.
-Work accomplished under this task support for the transit facility update; route mapping services, graphic, GIS, and publishing services for the Macon Transit Authority.
+Previous Work: This is an ongoing planning/technical task.
+Work accomplished under this task support for the transit facility update; route mapping services, graphic,

 Jobs Access Reverse Commute Study.